Defining Student Success, Not Just Graduation

 Academic preparation

-Academic preparation tops most lists.
-In Pasadena Unified School District, for example, the top set of criteria are broadly defined as “Prepared for College and Career.”
-In its Graduate Profile the district envisions that all its graduates:
+Academic preparation is an element of most lists.
+In Pasadena Unified School District, for example, the top set of criteria (see box) are broadly defined as “Prepared for College and Career.”

 Another set of competencies are often grouped together as “Deeper Learning” or “21st Century Skills.”
 These are the “4 C’s” of creativity, collaboration, communication and critical thinking.
 Communities describe these using varying words, but the ideas are reflected in some way in every Graduate Profile.
 The one pictured here, from Eastside Union High School District, is a good example.